bakame-php/stackwatch/README.md

 You need:

 - **PHP >= 8.1** but the latest stable version of PHP is recommended
+- the `psr/log` package or any package implementing the PHP-FIG log contract

+To use the CLI command you will also need:

-- `symfony/console` and `symfony/process` if you are going to use the CLI command
+- `symfony/console` and `symfony/process`
-- `psr/log` is optional

 ## Usage